 Education tax credits help to defray the cost of getting an education by providing a credit for the tuition you pay.
 Tax credits include the Lifetime Learning Credit and the American Opportunity Tax Credit.

 Tax credits are more valuable than deductions because they provide a dollar-for-dollar reduction in taxes owed rather than just decreasing your taxable income.
-For a full explanation of what this means, read our guide to education tax credits and deductions.

 4) Should Married Couples With Student Loans File Taxes Separately or Jointly